kiwicarolin/kiwicarolin.github.io/index.md

 * Data Structures: Guest lessons on Lists, Stacks and Queues

 **Volunteer**
-* Women in STEM Club: Executive Committee member at the University of South Australia.
-I help plan events and acquire grants based on our three values: Innovation, Inclusion and Inspiration.
+* Women in STEM Club UniSA: Planning Manager.
+I defined the groups core vision of Innovation, Inclusion and Inspiration.
+I am also responsible for creating and maintaining our project schedules and help acquire grants.
 * Code like a girl: Event volunteer

 ***